Avoiding Temple Blindness: Tips for Latter-day Saints on Appreciating the Ancient Aspects of the LDS Temple

 I am pained to see Latter-day Saints get carried away in cynicism over the Temple because some elements are linked to modern sources such as Masonry.
 This is an important theme in some attacks that have gained publicity recently, where it is argued that the Temple is a fraud because it does not contain elements from Solomon’s temple but from modern Masonry.
 As I explain on my LDSFAQ page on the LDS Temple and Masonry, neither Masonry nor any other modern source explains the ancient majesty of the LDS temple concept, which is completely foreign to the modern world and to Joseph Smith’s world.
 Numerous aspects of the LDS temple concept such as washings and anointings, baptism for the dead, and the sealing of families have no relationship to Masonry or and/or predate Joseph’s exposure to Masonry, making Masonry a completely inadequate source to explain the content of the Temple.
 The LDS Temple is much more at home in a very ancient setting and offers strong evidence for an actual Restoration.
 As for Solomon’s temple, the relationship might be stronger than blind critics could ever see, as I’ll explore below.

 The modern charge that the temple was just plagiarized from Masonry didn’t occur to Latter-day Saint Masons in Joseph’s day, including those who left the Church for various reasons.
 They knew they were dealing with something quite different, though it shared some superficial elements and felt more like a restoration of knowledge than a clumsy copy.
-Today the sense of restoration versus ripoff has a great of intellectual support.
+Today the sense of restoration versus ripoff has a great deal of intellectual support.
 For example, as discussed in more detail on my LDSFAQ page, John Tvedtnes has pointed out that there is “a corpus of documents from the second century B.C. through the fifth century A.D. that deal with elements of the endowment as it is taught in LDS temples and which demonstrates the antiquity of the ordinance.”
 There I further discuss a few specifics and provide links for more detailed information.
 But for now, rather than getting caught up in minute details such as whether a particular symbol is used in modern Masonry or not, let’s consider some broader issues.

 The real issue is not whether the Temple has any elements in common with Masonry or other modern sources.
 There can be many reasons for shared elements, and they may not be significant.
 A more meaningful question might be “Can significant aspects of the LDS Temple be viewed as a restoration of ancient concepts?”
 While the LDS Temple is part of a modern dispensation, adapted for modern participants, there is a strong case that it is part of a Restoration of ancient truths and concepts.
 Let’s begin with a review of the big picture of what the temple is, beginning with its very existence, and then looking at its role and purpose.